Statistics for Unimodal Sequences: Introduction and Statement of results

 We content ourselves with the above results, as once our machinery is described many of the details follow \cite{F} closely.
 It would be interesting to apply our methods to the other types of stacks and unimodal sequences discussed in \cite{BM} or to extend the work of Pittel \cite{P} to unimodal sequences, where Fristedt's methods were used to study distributions of mid-range parts in partitions.

 Section \ref{S:Preliminaries} contains some preliminaries needed for asymptotic analysis.
 In Section \ref{S:Fristedt}, we briefly recall Fristedt's machinery and in Section \ref{S:Boltzmann}, we introduce our modification, a conditioned Boltzmann model for unimodal sequences.
 We believe these methods should be useful in contexts beyond the present work, especially for non-product generating functions in the theory of partitions.
 Section \ref{S:details} contains the details of the proofs of our main theorems.
-Lastly, we append to this article a discussion of the moment generating functions for ${\rm PK}$ in Section \ref{S:moments}.
+Lastly, in Section \ref{S:moments} we discuss the moment generating functions for ${\rm PK}$, a method independent from Boltzmann models, but one which may lead to more precise results for ${\rm PK}$.